jgarc172/code-practice/Preparation/2-function-notation.md

 ## plus function

-The plus function is a simple example of using a function instead of the operator `+` to sum two integer values.
+The plus function is a simple example of using a function (method) instead of the operator `+` to sum two integer values.

 Here is the definition and function signature: